david-deboer/radiobear/README.md

-Radio-BEAR
+RadioBEAR
 ========

-Radio BErkeley Atmospheric Radiative-transfer (Radio-BEAR)
+Radio BErkeley Atmospheric Radiative-transfer (RadioBEAR)

 planetary atmosphere code to calculate the brightness temperature of planetary atmospheres in the meter-millimeter-wave regions.